 Note thus, both parties separately as well as together have to work to remove the barriers and achieve the communication effectiveness.
 For example, a manager tries to get things done through other people.
-The management of people can be called leadership, and all of us have our own preferred leadership styles, which affect the ways in which we communicate with others, especially our staff.
+The management of people can be called leadership, and all of us have our preferred leadership styles, which affect how we communicate with others, especially our staff.

 Measures to Overcome Barriers in Communication

 Following are some of the additional measures to overcome the barriers to communication: